- Class Time: Day or Evening

 Most of the major diagnostic and troubleshooting tools are provided by the college.
 The student is expected to provide the following supplies:

--- Component and breadboarding kit, and lead kit.
-(Available through the program or the bookstore.)
+- Component and breadboarding kit, and lead kit.
+(Available through the program or the Campus Store)

 - The ability to test and troubleshoot the equipment